 - Pull the weight toward your torso until your lats are entirely engaged.

-The Pendlay row is one of the variations of the bent-over row.
+The Pendlay row, also known as dead stop row, is a modified variation of the bent-over rowing.
 The only difference between them is that you lower the bar on the ground at the end of each rep during the Pendlay row instead of holding it off the floor.

 - Grab a loaded bar with an overhand grip, hands shoulder-width apart.